magomimmo/modern-cljs/doc/tutorial-11.md

 > section for `domina.events` in the namespace declaration.

 > NOTE 4: We took adantage of the need to update the `validate-form`
 > function for improving its clojure-ish style.
-The meaning of is now
+The meaning of the function is now more clear:
-> almost in fluent english language:
 >
 > * get the values of email and password
 > * if one of the two is empty, prevent the form action form being
 >   fired, raise the alert window asking the user to compile the
->   email and the password and return the control to the form;
+>   email and the password and finally return the control to the form;
-> * otherwise return `true` to pass the controll to the `default`
+> * otherwise return `true` to pass the control to the `default`
 >   action of the form.

 One last code modification in the `init` function and we're done.